waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 counterfeit or not counterfeit.
 And we choose the category or the class based on the nearest data point.
-So given all that data we just looked at, is the nearest data point a blue point or is that a red point.
+So given all that data we just looked at, is the nearest data point a blue point or is it a red point.
 And depending on the answer to that question, we were able to make some sort of judgment.
 We were able to say something like, we think it's going to be blue